Vjay15/MyWebsite_Zola_files/content/blog/reflection.md

 # Hello Everyone!
 Happy New Year :)

-Had a chat with a friend today, He told me that "Years seem to pass by faster the more older you become" and he is so right, life passes by so fast since we are always so busy with one thing or the other.
+Had a chat with a friend today, He told me that "Years seem to pass by faster the older you become" and he is so right, life passes by so fast since we are always so busy with one thing or the other.
 This year felt like that too!
 The year of 2025 has been quite the year of years.
 I did so many things I haven't done before, learned many things I hadn't known before, went through so many emotions, so many trials and struggles.
 Just wanted to write a blog reflecting on how my year went :)